emmawalshdev/kaytea_art/README.md

 The django-allauth library is used to manage user registeation and authentication on the site.
 The allauth templates inluding login, register, forgotten password etc hae been customised to suit the brand styling.

-### Features Left to Implement
+### Future Features
-The following are features that were not included in this release.
-Once adequate time and a developed skillset are available, these points will be revisited.
+The following are Features that were not included in this release.
+Once adequate time is available, these points will be revisited.

+* Sort by - average rating functionality
+* Structure change to allow multiple picture uploads for products
+* Development of the pet commissions app, to generate an automatic quote based on form field selection
+* Social media sign up and login with allauth
+* Paypal integration for checkout
+* Allow users to set seperate billing and delivery addresses
+* Replace the cart total with an item counter, on the navigation link
-* name
+* Add user's name and email address to profile page
-  - Implement ...

 ## Information Architecture